CalvinGregory/microUSV/Teleop/README.md

 To launch the program, ssh into the microUSV's raspberry pi.
 Navigate to the directory containing musv_teleop.py and launch the script using python.

     $ python musv_teleop.py

+The application will cause the terminal window to go blank and intercept keyboard inputs.
+The application can be terminated by hitting the Escape key or Ctrl+C.